AD Blocker Detected

 Qigong is a modern term used to categorize over 1500 different types of exercise into meaningful contexts.
 In the past, qigong used Taoism to attain physical and spiritual immortality.
 The earliest archaeological discoveries of qigong were discovered in the Ma Huang Tui Tombs.
 The images looked like dance-like postures combined with breathing used for health.

 In pursuing immortality, the alchemists tried to discover various ways to maintain an individual’s consciousness even after death.
 This means utilizing herbs, particular dietary regimens, minerals, breathing, and physical exercises.
-All these were meant to prolong life, and it’s where the roots of Qigong come from.
+All of these were meant to prolong life, and that’s where the roots of Qigong come from.
 That’s why we use the practice to develop and maintain health.

 How does qigong make you feel?